rzk-lang/sHoTT/src/simplicial-hott/04-extension-types.rzk.md

       ext-ext-weak-ext-ext' weak-ext-ext I ψ ϕ A a f g
 ```

-## Applications of extension extensionality.
+## Applications of extension extensionality

 We now assume extension extensionality and derive a few consequences.